hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

 three of which (eg `mock_setup_temp_storage`) won't be found by automated refactoring tools.

+> IMO, there's no point in a test that duplicates the implementation, line
+> for line, with a series of mocks

-Or, imagine I change `setup_temp_storage` to take a username instead of a user.
+Imagine I change `setup_temp_storage` to take a username instead of a user.
 I go and find its unit tests and change it, then change its implementation.
 What will happen next is that *my* unit test for `setup_user_environment` would break, because it uses the real function, and so that's my reminder to change